thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 with arbitrary metadata associated to them.
 A malicious Origin MAY uses this opportunity to associate certain token values to a specific set of Clients.

-Let's consider the following deployment: the Origin operates two issuers A and
+Let's consider the following deployment: the Origin operates two Issuers A and
 B. The Client sends Token_A, and (TokenRequest_A, TokenRequest_B).
 Issuer B is associated to croissant aficionados.

-If a Client requests croissant, or sends Token_B, the origin provides TokenResponse_B.
+If a Client requests croissant, or sends Token_B, the Origin provides TokenResponse_B.
 If not, it provides TokenResponse_A.

 Over time, this means the Origin is able to track croissants aficionados.